Intrauterine Devices (IUDs): Insertion, Benefits, Risks, and Latest Advances

 • Sometimes, your IUD can come out by itself.
 This usually happens within the first few months after being inserted.

-• As an IUD is not suitable for everyone.
+• An IUD is not suitable for everyone.
 Some of you may experience breast tenderness, headaches, skin changes, or mood fluctuations.

 • Hormonal IUDs may cause irregular periods or spotting, especially in the first few months.